fromothers/Portfolio/content/blog/migrating-to-hugo.md

 Recently my writing itch has been in full force and I found myself producing more content than ever.
 My portfolio (hosted on [GitHub Pages](https://pages.github.com/)) was just a static website primarily used to display my resume and work experience.
 The blog portion was never really a focus and thus I hadn't spent much time on it.
 That's where Hugo came in.

 ### What is Hugo?
 [Hugo](http://gohugo.io/) describes itself as "the world’s fastest framework for building websites".
 Based on my experience with another static site generator called [Jekyll](https://jekyllrb.com/), I would have to agree.
 At <1 ms per page, the average site builds in less than a second.
 Hugo allows me to write my blog posts in [Markdown](https://en.wikipedia.org/wiki/Markdown) and have them compiled to create a static website.
-It also includes pre-made templates for common add-ons like: SEO (Search Engine Optimization), comments, analytics, and more.
+It also includes pre-made templates for common add-ons like SEO (Search Engine Optimization), comments, analytics, and more.

 ### Migrating Content
 All of my previous blog posts were written in HTML.
 I utilized [this wonderful tool](https://domchristie.github.io/to-markdown/) to easily convert these pages into Markdown.
 Once I had refined how things looked, I needed to add a ["front matter"](https://gohugo.io/content-management/front-matter/) to the post so Hugo knew how to interpret it.
 Here's the front matter for this post: